By Verne Waldow

 He said that he had done his best to get the right wage determination, but had found the process very confusing.

 The proper wage determination was obtained and the difference in wages calculated.
 Surprisingly there were no back wages due.

 However ...
 I found that the employees had been overpaid by a total of $11,000!

 There are factors to be considered that the average contractor does not know about (such as what the construction type is residential, building, heavy, or highway and the bid origination date, which is critical for determining the wage).

 As mentioned above, it is the agency's responsibility to pick the proper wage determination.
 The contracting agent has the knowledge and ability to pick the right one.

 Good documentation of your communication will help you to establish the facts in the event of a dispute.

 Protect your hard-earned profits.
 Don't allow them be undermined by an incorrect wage determination that isn't your responsibility.

 About the Author: Verne Waldow is a Senior Investigator Advisor for the Department of Labor, Wage-Hour division, Retired.
 For more than 30 years he worked for the US Dept. of Labor, specializing in investigations of Government Construction Contracts under the Davis Bacon Act (DBA) and the Davis Bacon and Related Act (DBRA).
 During the last two years of his employment he was promoted to Senior Investigator Advisor.

-Have you had troubles with the Prevailing Wage Determinations Online?
-Please scroll down and tell us about it.
+Have you had troubles with the prevailing wage determinations, online or off?
+Please scroll down to the comment box and tell me about it.